2024 Jasper wildfire: Disaster response and aftermath

 Parks Canada said in a statement on July 25 that a disaster response team had been formed to support affected communities.
 More than 250 wildland–urban interface personnel from across Alberta arrived on July 27 and hundreds of firefighters from Canada, Australia, and South Africa arrived the following day to help battle the wildfire.

 The federal government provided $2 million for local businesses in the aftermath.
 The Alberta government provided a one-time payment of $1,250 per adult and $500 per children under 18 for Jasper residents to cover expenses.
 In addition, the Canadian Red Cross provided a payment of $750 per household that has registered with the organization.
 The provincial and federal government also committed to match donations made to the Canadian Red Cross with a deadline set for August 24.

 Re-entry for Jasper residents opened on August 16.
 Areas outside of the townsite gradually reopened to the public beginning with Miette Hot Springs on August 18.
 By December 2024, areas and trails that were assessed for fire danger such as Pyramid Bench, Old Fort Point, Lake Edith, Maligne Lake and Skyline Trail reopened.

 Landmarks in Jasper such as the Athabasca Hotel, Jasper Skytram, Jasper station, Jasper the Bear statue, Jasper-Yellowhead Museum & Archives, and Marmot Basin were undamaged by the wildfire.
-Jasper Park Lodge experienced property damage but the main lodge and some structures were spared while the HI Jasper and Athabasca Falls hostels was destroyed.
+Jasper Park Lodge experienced property damage but the main lodge and some structures were spared while the HI Jasper and Athabasca Falls hostels were destroyed.
 Two churches, St. Mary & St. George Anglican Church and the Jasper United Church, were destroyed.
 The Maligne Canyon Wilderness Kitchen and all structures at the Maligne Wilderness Hostel were destroyed while the Maligne Lake area was spared.
 Campgrounds and commercial accommodations outside of the townsite experienced varying degrees of damage with 16 of the 72 structures at Whistlers Campground destroyed while all 23 structures at Jasper House Bungalows were destroyed.
 The Palisades Center also sustained significant damage in the north fire, with 8 of the 14 structures destroyed, including several federally recognized heritage buildings.

 The fires cost $880 million in insurance claims, making it the ninth most expensive natural disaster for insurance companies in Canadian history.

 In July 2025, a report commissioned by the Municipality of Jasper found that the UCP provincial government, which was not jurisdictionally responsible for the area, created extra work for emergency response leaders with inquiries and attempts to exercise authority outside of the existing Parks Canada-Municipality of Jasper integrated command structure.